Can I claim my Gender Affirmation Surgery or Gender Confirmation Surgery on Medicare & my Health Fund?

 - If you are looking for a specific procedure, you can use a built-in search function to browse through the categorization faster.

 - If the desired procedure is not listed in the MBS categorization, Medicare is not offering reimbursement for that specific surgery.

 Why is Medicare for Gender Affirmation/Confirmation Surgery confusing a lot of patients seeking Plastic or Cosmetic Surgery?

 Each plastic surgery is strictly individualized and modified for each patient.
-Gender affirmation/confirmation is more of a process because the gender reassignment process encompasses a whole range of procedures that will vary from patient to patient.
+Gender affirmation/confirmation is more of a process because the gender affirmation process encompasses a whole range of procedures that will vary from patient to patient.

 Accordingly, all patients are different and come up with different ideas and qualifications for the procedure, they have different wishes and expectations which sometimes do not coincide with real possibilities.

-In these operations (of course there are always exceptions), it is not a desire to improve the physical appearance but the primordial need to harmonize the physical and spiritual, the unification of the body with the feeling of belonging.
+In these gender operations (of course there are always exceptions), it is not a desire to improve the physical appearance but the primordial need to harmonize the physical and spiritual, the unification of the body with the feeling of belonging.

 If your condition affects your health and psychological condition to such an extent, provided that all other conditions are met, there is a possibility that Medicare will cover a certain part of your costs, especially if you have a referral.